sauladam/shipment-tracker/readme.md

 ## Other features
 ### Additional details
-Tracks and Events bot can hold additional information, accessible via e.g. `$track->getAdditionalInformation('parcelShop')`.
-Currently, this is only interesting for GLS, where `$track->getAdditionalInformation('parcelShop')` holds the address and the opening hours of the parcel shop if the parcel was delivered there.
+Tracks and Events bot can hold additional details, accessible via e.g. `$track->getAdditionalDetails('parcelShop')`.
+Currently, this is only interesting for GLS, where `$track->getAdditionalDetails('parcelShop')` holds the address and the opening hours of the parcel shop if the parcel was delivered there.

 ### Http Clients
 By default, this package uses Guzzle as well as the PHP Http client (a.k.a. `file_get_contents()`).
 You can pass your own client if you need to, just make sure that it implements `Sauladam\ShipmentTracker\HttpClient\HttpClientInterface`, which only requires a `get()` method.